 Walking and swimming and swimming and walking are highly recommended on this trip.

-Around 26 degrees Celsius during the days and could drop to around 19 at night.
+Maximum of 25 degrees Celsius during the days and could drop to around 16 C at night.
 Possible occasional showers and winds.
 Average sea temperature is 20C.

 What to take

 Hat, water bottle, good walking shoes, flip flops to get you to and from the water’s edge as beaches are rocky; swimmers, beach towel/sarong, sunscreen, a light jacket/pashmina for evening, light rain jacket, cool dresses, shorts, t-shirts for the day and smart casual wear for evenings.